KingJoefa/calcutta/OPERATING_INSTRUCTIONS.md

 - Click "Bid" button
 - All views update in real-time

-#### Method B: Host Console
+#### Method B: Presenter Dashboard
-- Host can place bids on behalf of players
+- Host can place bids on behalf of players from the Presenter Dashboard
 - Select player from dropdown
 - Enter bid amount (in cents) or use +$1, +$5, +$10 buttons
 - Click "Bid" button